 So What’s The Answer, To The Triumph Thruxton R Conundrum?

-There are many answers, however, one exceptional answer comes from, London-based, Automotive & Industrial Designer, Will Nicholson in the form of this custom concept render.
-Will has recently moved from Eastern Bay of Plenty, New Zealand to London, for the opportunity to travel and with that new experiences and challenges.
-Which means his passion for building bikes, tinkering and making in general, has been somewhat curtailed of late, due to a lack of workshop space.
+There are many answers, however, one exceptional answer comes from London-based, Automotive & Industrial Designer, Will Nicholson, in the form of this custom concept render.
+Will has recently moved from Eastern Bay of Plenty, New Zealand to London, for the opportunity to travel, alongside new experiences and challenges.
+Which means his passion for building bikes, tinkering and making in general, has been somewhat curtailed of late due to a lack of workshop space.

 So this render serves a purpose; not only as a basis for a potential future build but also as a creative outlet for Nicholson.
-While there wasn’t a brief as such, Nicholson set out to “… achieve a visually simple design”, with distinct “….stand-out, custom cafe racer features”
+While there wasn’t a brief as such, Nicholson set out to “… achieve a visually simple design”with“… stand-out, custom cafe racer features”